dispersionlab/gitshow9/reflections.md

 >The other sounds suddenly disappeared, and the remaining beeping sounds remained to an end.

 git commit -am "beginning to reflect on the score and recording"
-## Score deatale:
+# Score Detail

+######Visualization of sound, 15 seconds per line.
 <img src= "https://drive.google.com/uc?export=view&id=1pPS8yLB9XVKNuwFIQmaYykhDu7n7IkEv">

+<br><br>
-Wavy is similar to the sound of some kind of spring, which keeps the pattern until the end.
+At start, Wavy is similar to the sound of some kind of spring, which keeps the pattern until the end.
+The interval is about 3 seconds, and it clearly lasts for one minute.
+First, the right channel starts ringing, then both sides start ringing.
+The sound is getting stronger.

 > Wavy is similar to the sound of some kind of spring, which keeps the pattern until the end.

-Something similar to the sound of knocking on the floor in an open place, a bit like footsteps, gradually becoming stronger with the echo.
+Around 0:20 Something similar to the sound of knocking on the floor in an open place, a bit like footsteps, gradually becoming stronger with the echo.
 The sound of tapping also becomes like a flap.
+After the sound becomes stronger, it becomes a bit like an explosion sound, producing a sound explosion at the end of the spring sound.

 >Something similar to the sound of knocking on the floor in an open place, a bit like footsteps, gradually becoming stronger with the echo.
 The sound of tapping also becomes like a flap.

-The tapping sound gradually became faster, but irregular.
 >The tapping sound gradually became faster, but irregular.

-Gradually more and more noise appeared in the background.
+After 1 min Gradually, more and more noise appeared in the background.It seems that the old-fashioned microwave oven breaks the electromagnetic sound.

 >Gradually more and more noise appeared in the background.

-The tapping sound suddenly became regular.
+Around 1 min 10s, The tapping sound suddenly became regular.
 Tap it and stop.
+The noise gradually becomes quieter.

 >The tapping sound suddenly became regular.
 Tap it and stop.

+Around the 20s  The tapping sound gradually became faster but irregular.
+It make people feels rushed.
-The noise is getting louder, like "hum, hum, hum", and a bit like the noise of an airplane.
+At 1 min 30s, the noise is getting louder, like "hum, hum, hum," and a bit like the noise of an airplane.
+The electromagnetic sound like the one mentioned above has reached its some kind limit.

 >The noise is getting louder, like "hum, hum, hum", and a bit like the noise of an airplane.

-The humming tone gradually increased, turning into a beeping sound with a regular pause in the middle.
+~1:50 The humming tone gradually increased, turning into a beeping sound with a regular pause in the middle.
+It sounds like some kind of alarm.

 >The humming tone gradually increased, turning into a beeping sound with a regular pause in the middle.

-The other sounds suddenly disappeared, and the remaining beeping sounds remained to an end.
+At 2min The other sounds suddenly disappeared, and the remaining beeping sounds remained to an end.

 >The other sounds suddenly disappeared, and the remaining beeping sounds remained to an end.